scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 1:48
 underneath your monitoring section so
 1:50
-let's
+let’s
 1:51
-go to your monitoring and let's click on
+go to your monitoring and let’s click on
 1:53
 alerting
 1:55
 so currently there are no policies so
 1:57
-let's create an alerting policy let's
+let’s create an alerting policy let’s
 1:59
 click on create policy
 2:02